library(BigDataStatMeth)Working with HDF5 Matrices

 4.2 Inspecting File Contents

-Good organization strategies:
+Good group-naming strategies:

-5 Adding and Removing Datasets
+5 Adding and Replacing Datasets

 5.1 Adding New Datasets